updated on:

 If a setting doesn’t take effect immediately and requires user confirmation, a toggle UI isn’t the right choice.
 A checkbox paired with a Save button is a better solution because it allows users to review their selections before committing.

-Example: Instead of a UI toggle switch for “Receive email notifications,” use a checkbox with a Save Changes button to make the selection explicit.
+Example: Instead of a UI toggle switch for “Receive email notifications,” use a single checkbox with a Save Changes button to make the selection explicit.

 Radio buttons for multiple exclusive options